 Effective omnichannel retail requires creating seamless shopping experiences for your customers, whether in a brick-and-mortar store, shopping on a PC, buying through a smartphone app, or through other channels.
 Think of your selling channels as multiple roads that lead to the same destination – money in your pocket.

 Shoppers, like everyone else, pursue relationships that make sense.
 They respond especially well to offers targeted to their interests.
 To overcome this, brands can leverage the data collected through multiple user touchpoints.
-Combining identity data with deep insights enables you to customize offers and experiences align with each customer’s current search and needs.
+Combining identity data with deep insights enables you to customize offers and experiences in alignment with each customer’s current search and need.
 When all your channels are connected, every consumer touchpoint helps to reinforce your competitive advantage and strengthen your relationship with customers.

 Picture 2.
 Omnichannel retailing personalization